Applying for reasonable adjustments

 - An Occupational Therapist (OT) can often provide you with advice on what might help you within work, as well as support any application for adjustments.

-Combined, working on improving your understanding of your condition, and strategies to manage it, along with reasonable adjustments from your employer or Access to Work scheme can help you remain in or return to work.
+Combined, working on improving your understanding of your condition, and strategies to manage it, along with reasonable adjustments from your employer or the Government's Access to Work scheme can help you remain in or return to work.

 When preparing to ask for adjustments or support, it can be useful to discuss with someone you trust and/or write them down.
 We have created a document, ‘Work adjustments planner’.
 This is aimed at helping you assess how your condition impacts on work and identify what would help to address the barriers to work.
 With sections where you can record your symptoms and how they impact on your work.